-Girl Scouts hold Town Hall Meeting to discuss property and outdoor experiences
+Girl Scouts hold Town Hall Meeting to Discuss Property and Outdoor Experiences

-GLEN CARBON – Girl Scouts of Southern Illinois (GSSI) held the second of three Property Town Hall meetings Wednesday evening at Camp Wassatoga in Effingham.
+Girl Scouts of Southern Illinois (GSSI) held the third of three Property Town Hall meetings Thursday evening at First Presbyterian Church in Carbondale.
 Approximately 60 girls, volunteers, parents and Board of Directors attended the town hall meeting to share their thoughts on GSSI camps and what they would like to have for girls to have a first-rate camping and outdoor experience.
-The final Propety Town Hall meeting will be held Thursday evening in Carbondale.

 Get The Latest News!